 To ensure termination of the Büchi construction, Cachat uses projection, which replaces a new transition to an old initial state with a transition to the corresponding new state.
-Hence, the transition in Figure 1 (ii) from $q^1$ is replaced by the dashed transition.
-The old initial states are then unreachable, and deleted, which, in this case, leaves an automaton with the same states as Figure 1 (i) but an additional transition.
+Hence, the transition in Figure 2 (i) from q{new}^1 is replaced by the transition in Figure 2 (ii).
+The old initial states are then unreachable, and deleted, which, in this case, leaves an automaton with the same states as Figure 1 (modulo the new suffix) but an additional transition.
 In this sense, the state-set remains fixed.

-Fig. 1. (i) On the left, $A{eg}$ accepting $\langle p^2, ba^ \rangle$ ; and, (ii) on the right, $A{eg}$ updated by the rules $p^1 a \to p^2 \varepsilon$ and $p^2 a \to p^2 ba$ .
-The dashed line is the result of projection.
+Fig. 2. (i) On the left, A{eg} updated by the rules $p^1 a \to p^2 \varepsilon$ and $p^2 a \to p^2 ba$; and (ii) on the right, the result of projecting the automaton in (i)